 Throughout her legal career, Professor Foley has served on a number of boards of professional and non-profit organizations.
 Professor Foley is the Secretary to the Federal Bar Association – Eastern District of New York Chapter Board.
 She is a Steering Committee Member of the Laurel Rubin Farm Worker Justice Project.

-Professor Foley was named a "Rising Star of Washington Law 2007" in Law & Politics Magazine.
-She was named a Chapter Member of the Year by Washington Women Lawyers in 1997.
+Professor Foley's distinctions include being recognized in Law & Politics Magazine as a "Rising Star of Washington Law" and being named a Chapter Member of the Year by Washington Women Lawyers.

 American Trial Courts: Theory & Practice in the Federal Courts